Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Experiment 1: Locate Emergency Shelters

-\textbf{SMC Formulation.} We transform this optimization problem into a decision problem by binary searching the thresholds on the number of paths.
-The decision problem decides there are at least $2^{q_r}$ paths connecting any residential area with a shelter.
+\textbf{SMC Formulation.} \embed transforms this optimization problem into a decision problem by gradually increasing the path count threshold $q_r$.
+The decision problem decides if there are at least $2^{q_r}$ paths connecting any residential area with a shelter.
 The assigned shelters is represented by a vector $\mathbb{b} = (b_1,\ldots, b_n)\in\{0,1\}^n$, where $b_i=1$ implies node $v_i$ is chosen as shelter.
 Let $\phi(\mathbf{b})=\left(\sum_{i=1}^n b_i\right) \le m$ represent there are at most $m$ shelters.
 Let $f(v_r, v_s, E')$ be an indicator function that returns one if and only if the selected edges $E'$ form a path from $v_r$ to $v_s$.
 The whole formula is:

-We leave the details implementation of $f(v_r, v_s, E')$ in the Appendix~\ref{apx:shelter}.
+We leave the details implementation of $f(v_r, v_s, E')$ in the Appendix C.